plasma-umass/browsix/README.md

 Building & Testing
 ------------------

-Browsix requires **nodejs 4.3.0** or later, which is more recent than the version packaged in Ubuntu Wiley.
+Browsix requires **nodejs 6.x** or later, which is more recent than the version packaged in Ubuntu Wiley.
+It has specifically been tested with node 6.17.1.
 To get a recent version of node, follow the instructions on the [node.js website](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
-If you don't know whether you should choose node 4.x or 5.x, choose 4.x (it is the long-term support branch).
+[nvm](https://github.com/nvm-sh/nvm) can be used to install and manage multiple versions of node on a single machine.
+Note that Browsix uses gulp v3.x, which has limited compatibility with newer versions of node.
+For example, it's known to not work with node 12.x.

 Browsix has three other dependencies: `git`, `npm` (usually installed along with node), and `make`, and builds on OSX and Linux systems.